Home Blog

 Attention deficit hyperactivity disorder (ADHD) usually presents itself during childhood and adolescence [1*] .
 If not diagnosed and treated, it may continue displaying symptoms in adulthood too.

-While adult patients could opt for psychotherapy or behavior training to deal with the condition, medications remain the primary treatment form.
-And in this post, let’s learn more about the ADHD medication Dexedrine—one of the commonly prescribed drugs in such cases.
+While adult patients could opt for psychotherapy or behavior training to manage the condition, medications remain the primary treatment option.
+In this post, let’s learn more about the ADHD medication Dexedrine—one of the commonly prescribed options.
 Below, we’ll review its uses, side effects, and dosages.

 What Is Dexedrine and How Fast Does It Work?

-Dexedrine is an ADHD medication that helps patients enhance focus and concentration while also decreasing impulsivity and hyperactivity tendencies.
-It could improve listening skills and task organization and also makes a patient feel positive and energetic.
+Dexedrine is an ADHD medication whose effects help patients enhance focus and concentration while also decreasing impulsivity and hyperactivity tendencies.
+It often improves listening skills, task organization and how a patient feels resulting in increased positivity and energy.

-It works like other stimulant medications, increasing the brain’s neurotransmitters (dopamine and norepinephrine) while acting on the central nervous system.
-Typically, it becomes effective between 30 minutes and one hour.
+It works like other stimulant medications, increasing the brain’s neurotransmitters (dopamine and norepinephrine) by acting on the central nervous system.
+Typically after ingestion, it becomes effective between 30-60 minutes.

 Dexedrine is available in short-acting tablets [2*] and long-acting capsules (Dexedrine Spansule).
-Note that in both cases, it is a federally controlled schedule-II substance, as patients can abuse it, resulting in dependence.
+Note that in both cases, it is a federally controlled schedule-II substance, and highly regulated due to its potential for abuse and dependence in some individuals.

 What Are the Common Uses of Dexedrine?

-Apart from ADHD treatment, this medication can also be used to treat narcolepsy [3*] , a sleeping disorder, ensuring the patients remain awake during the day.
+In addition to ADHD treatment, this medication can be used to treat narcolepsy [3*] , a sleeping disorder, helping patients remain awake during the day.
 Depending on an individual’s response, the daily dosage for this form of treatment ranges from 5 mg to 60 mg.

 What Is the Ideal Dexedrine Dosage for ADHD?

-Doctors prescribe that ADHD patients take short-acting tablets two to three times daily.
-They remain effective for up to four to six hours.
-For the best results, patients should take the tables at the same time each day.
+Most ADHD patients that take short-acting tablets will do so two or three times daily.
+Each dose usually remains effective for four to six hours.
+For the best results, patients should take the tablets at the same time each day.

 On the other hand, the Dexedrine dosage for long-acting capsules is once daily, preferably in the morning.
-This drug features a time-release formulation that guarantees a steady level of medication all day long (effective for 12 hours).
-ADHD patients should avoid taking this medication in the evening as it might make sleeping difficult.
+This medication features a time-release formulation that guarantees a steady level of medication all day long (effective for 12 hours).
+ADHD patients should avoid taking this medication in the evening as it might interfere with good sleep hygiene.

 Long-acting tablets are available in 5 mg, 10 mg, and 15 mg doses, while the short-acting ones only have 5 mg doses.
 Patients should remember to follow their Dexedrine prescription instructions accurately.
-Most doctors prescribe the lowest Dexedrine dosage for adults with ADD at the beginning of treatment and increase it gradually.
+Most doctors prescribe the lowest Dexedrine dosage for adults with ADD at the beginning of treatment and increase it gradually based on symptoms.

-Prolonged usage of Dexedrine for ADHD in adults could lead to tolerance to the medication.
-Patients should assess how their dosages control symptoms and schedule regular meetings with their doctors to devise the best action.
+In some cases, the prolonged usage of Dexedrine for ADHD in adults could lead to tolerance to the medication.
+Patients should assess how their dosages control symptoms and schedule regular meetings with their doctors for pertinent feedback regarding symptom management.

 Always follow the treatment guidelines given by your doctor.
 We are ready to answer your questions or adjust your treatment plan if needed.